OWASP/samm/Current Releases/v2.0b/core/verification/v-architecture-assessment.md

 Review each item on the list of known security requirements against the architecture.
 Elaborate the analysis to show the design-level features that address each security requirement.
 Perfor separate, detailed analysis iterations on parts of the architecture to simplify capturing this information if the system is large or complex.
 The overall goal is to verify that each known security requirement has been addressed by the system design.
 Note any security requirements not clearly provided at the design level as assessment findings.

-## Maturity 3 - Feed the architecture review results back into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+## Maturity 3 - Feed the architecture review results back into the enterprise architecture, organization design principles & patterns, security solutions and reference architectures.
 ### Benefit

 ### Activity
-Feed the architecture review results back into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+Feed the architecture review results back into the enterprise architecture, organization design principles & patterns, security solutions and reference architectures.

 Map security features to the security and compliance requirements in a traceability matrix.
 Identify the cause of gaps in the security assessment  and deal with them.
-Consider recurring architecture findings as input for the security architecture practice to update the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures.
+Consider recurring architecture findings as input for the security architecture practice to update the enterprise architecture, organization design principles & patterns, security solutions and reference architectures.